numediart/xVAEnet/README.md

+# /!\ This repository is out of date /!\
+Please refer to [xAAEnet](https://github.com/numediart/xAAEnet) to have the updated version

 # SleepSense
 ## Scoring the Severity of Sleep Disorders With Explainable AI
 This repository provides the open-source codes and supplementary materials related to the publications: